Research and Development (R&D) Graduate programme

 - Strong critical thinking, stakeholder management, planning, organisational and time management skills.

-At the Interview stage we have different technical Interviews for Chemistry and Bioscience disciplines.
+We have separate applications for Chemistry and Bioscience disciplines.
 Our chemistry Interviews are based around knowledge of synthetic and medicinal chemistry and the Bioscience question are data driven covering a broad range of areas from biology, biochemistry, pharmacology safety and clinical.
-Please make sure that you select the correct interview based on your knowledge and education background when applying for the role.
+Please only apply to the programme which aligns with your knowledge and education background.